IDfuse/foras/README.md

 - https://huggingface.co/intfloat/multilingual-e5-small with 384-D vectors
 Here I ignored models that were not open source, or at first sight not compatible with the sentence_transformers package, or that only support a small set of languages.

+In local testing, processing with the smallest model took ~3h per file of 850MB, the medium model ~9h and for the largest model I had to lower the encoding batch size, when the process would take ~21h.